-QUESTIONS Assessor Checklist of Questions for POA 1: Integrity of the Registered Taxpayer Base Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: Under the country's tax laws: Who must register in respect of the core taxes?
+QUESTIONS Assessor Checklist of Questions for POA 1: Integrity of the Registered Taxpayer Base Indicator Questions to be asked in assessing each dimension Examples of evidence Background questions: Under the country's national or subnational tax laws: Who must register in respect of the core taxes?
 Who can register voluntarily?
+For core taxes that do not require formal registration are taxpayers automatically registered in the system as a result of a taxable transaction/event?
 Who is not permitted to register?
 What, if any, other government agencies are involved in the process of registering businesses and individuals for tax purposes?
 What is their role?
 What interaction is there between these agencies and the tax administration?
 What organizational unit/s of the tax administration is/are responsible for registering businesses and individuals and maintaining the taxpayer registration database?
 Sources of background material include: Core tax laws.
 Web site and other information published by the tax administration regarding tax registration requirements of businesses and individuals.
 Web sites of other regulatory agencies involved in citizen, business, and corporate registration and numbering.
 Organizational chart of the tax administration, and role descriptions of the main organizational units.
-P1-1 Accurate and reliable taxpayer information Scoring method M1 Dimension 1.
-The adequacy of information held in respect of registered taxpayers and the extent to which the registration database supports effective interactions with taxpayers and tax intermediaries.
-For individuals, does the registration database include, for example, the following taxpayer information: Full name?
-Address?
-Contact details (e.g., telephone number of the taxpayer and/or intermediary)?
-Date of birth?
-Filing and payment obligations applicable to the core taxes for which the taxpayer is registered?
-Field observation by the TADAT assessor of the identification and other information held in the registration database in respect of individuals.
+P1-1 Accurate and reliable taxpayer information Scoring method Dimension 1.
+The adequacy of information held in respect of registered taxpayers and the extent to which the registration database supports effective interactions with taxpayers and tax intermediaries. • For individuals, does the registration Field observation by the TADAT assessor of the identification and other information held in the registration database in respect of individuals.
+Application form for tax M1 database include, for example, the following taxpayer information: o Full name? o Address? o Contact details (e.g., telephone number of the taxpayer and/or intermediary)? o Date of birth? o Filing and payment obligations applicable to the core taxes for which the taxpayer is registered? registration and taxpayer identification number.
+For businesses, does the registration database include, for example, the following taxpayer information: Full name?
+Business and postal address?
+Contact details (e.g., telephone number/s of the taxpayer and/or intermediary)?
+Field observation by the TADAT assessor of identifying and other information held in the registration database in respect of business taxpayers.
 Application form for tax registration and taxpayer identification number.